 Alcoholism & Alcohol Detox

-Alcohol is a legal intoxicant for anyone over the age of 21 to purchase in the U.S. This makes it the second most common addictive substance in the nation.
-From television shows to a night out with friends, it can often seem like alcohol is everywhere that you turn.
-All of these factors combine to make alcohol addiction, also called alcoholism, a serious issue for society.
-An estimated 14.5 million Americans over the age of 12 are addicted to alcohol.
-Many do not seek help because they do not know where to turn.
-Alcohol detox centers were created in order to help people to overcome an alcohol addiction in a safe and effective way.
-Learn more about alcoholism and our alcohol detox center below.
+Alcohol is a legal intoxicant for anyone over the age of 21 to purchase in the US.
+It can often seem like alcohol is everywhere you turn, from TV to nights out with friends.
+Unfortunately, all of these factors combine to make alcohol addiction, also called alcoholism, a serious issue for society.
+Roughly 14.5 million Americans over the age of 12 are addicted to alcohol, and many do not seek help because they do not know where to turn.
+Alcoholism treatment centers, like Brentwood Springs in Nashville, Tennessee can help people to overcome alcohol addiction in a safe and effective way.

 How Can Alcoholism Affect Your Health?